invinity/dundie-awards-matt-pitts/README.round-two-implementation-notes.md

 #### Notes
 - Because the award-giving database activity *AND* the JMS message delivery occur in the same, logic transaction then a `RuntimeException` in either prevents both from succeeding.
 - Because this implementation uses a reliable message-queue, it can be configured with additional semantics for retries, etc. to ensure reliable creation of the `Activity` database entry *without* doing it in the original request-handling thread
+- This implementation still uses the default H2 database and would need more complete testing around the transaction handling to ensure proper function
 - Kafka might be a more preferred message-queue system for this type of thing, but using *JMS* simplified the changes for this assignment